Brazil police arrest son of ex-official in bribes case

 Prosecutors say they have evidence that Lobao was involved in money laundering up until this year.

-The investigation is part of the Car Wash anti-graft probe that has led to the incarceration of top businessmen and politicians, including a former president.
+The investigation is part of the Car Wash anti-graft probe that has led to the incarceration of top businessmen and politicians, including ex-President da Silva.

+Overall, it is looking into 40 contracts amounting to one billion reals.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.